Izan-Sola/MarioPowerUps/README.md

      Details:

      - Grants invincibility and a great speed boost for 2 minutes.
+You will also deal great damage to enemies you touch with your body.
      - With the addition of this Power Up there is also a new custom item, Rainbow Essence![rainbowessence](https://github.com/user-attachments/assets/a598dff3-aa1c-44e4-8617-9d821f976385)
        To craft it, you need to drop red, blue, yellow, green and purple dye and glowstone dust inside a cauldron filled with water and right click the cauldron.
        After that right click the cauldron with a glass bottle.